 You Might Get Less Support with the 100% Commission Guys

-- Or getting caught up in other hoops like quotas
+- You could also get caught up in other hoops like quotas or per-transaction fees that eat away at your income

-Companies that take a split will generally help out as they have a greater interest in getting the deal closed because a decent chunk of the commission goes to them as well.
+Conversely, brokerages that take a split will generally help out as they have a greater interest in getting the deal done because a decent chunk of the commission goes to them as well.

 Remember, nothing is free, and if a company gives up money in one area, they surely plan to make up for it somewhere else.